Siddesh-IX/Compliance-Checklist-Agent/README.md

 # 🛡️ Compliance Checklist Agent

-A responsive single-page web application built with Streamlit and LangChain that analyzes code snippets and generates comprehensive compliance checklists focusing on accessibility, security, and best practices.
+A responsive single-page web application built with Streamlit and LangChain that analyzes HTML, CSS, and JavaScript code snippets and generates comprehensive compliance checklists focusing on accessibility, security, and best practices.

 ## ✨ Features